mmeinzer/mattmeinzer/posts/map-by-hand/map-by-hand.md

 ## Conclusion

 The map function is just one of many that can make your code a lot cleaner.
-It can take some getting used to when you're first learning to use it, but hopefully you saw that there's really not much to it.
-About 4 lines of code got us the same functionality.
+It can take some getting used to when you're first learning to use it, but with practice it really does lead to cleaner code.